 We simulate the accepting path through the automaton with the top-down evaluation of the program.
-For every state~$q_i \in Q$ we define a $k$-ary relation $Q_{i}$ that expresses the possible head positions $M$ can have when in state $q$ while reading an input word.
-We first construct an initialisation rule for the start state $Q_0$ with all $k$ heads in the leftmost position:
+For every state~$q_i \in Q$ we define a $k$-ary relation $Q_{i}$ that expresses the possible head positions $M$ can have when in state $q$.
+We first construct an initialization rule for the start state $Q_0$ with all $k$ heads in the leftmost position: